 What is a subconjunctival hemorrhage?

 The conjunctiva is the clear tissue that covers the white of the eye (the sclera) and lines the inside of both eyelids.
-A subconjunctival hemorrhage is blood that is located between the conjunctiva and the underlying sclera.
+A subconjunctival hemorrhage is blood from a broken blood vessel that is one of the tiny blood vessels located between the conjunctiva and the underlying sclera.

 What are the risk factors for subconjunctival hemorrhage?